Louisville Gas and Electric assistance programs.

 Resources offered by Louisville Gas and Electric include direct financial assistance, payment programs, and energy saving programs like weatherization.
 Thousands of local families will usually benefit from the various LG&E resources.
+Find how to apply for financial help or resources from Louisville Gas and Electric below.
 In addition, the utility company may be able to refer low income, elderly, and needy customers to other local agencies and assistance programs, such as those offered by a community action agency.

 Helping Hands is the primary heating bill assistance program.
 People who need help with making their home more energy efficient, or who need assistance with paying their bill, have options available to them.
 Louisville Gas and Electric will do their best to help low income families and people who need it.
 They work with community action agencies available in the Louisville Metro area as well as surrounding counties.

 The first thing you need to do is call to ask for help.
 If you are facing a hardship and have an energy bill that you may not be able to pay, or if your utilities or gas has been disconnected, call LG&E 800-331-7370 as soon as possible.

 Speak to a customer service representative to find a solution.
 Together you will explore payment plans and options such as Budget Billing, One service option, Auto Pay, medical hardships and letter extensions and much more.
 Customer Care representatives from LG&E will work with people to establish mutually agreeable and beneficial payment arrangements.
 They will try to help you find the assistance you need.

 If the energy company can’t meet your needs, they can often refer you to other possible solutions.
 Other local non-profit agencies they work with include Louisville Metro Human Services (phone 574-8000).
 Counselors from this agency will assess the customer’s eligibility for MHS emergency energy and utility bill assistance programs.
 They can also refer qualified eligible persons/families to the appropriate Neighborhood Place or other social organization or programs such as LIHEAP.